kjempelodott/adventofcode/aoc2020/README.md

 ###### Problem
 Union and intersection of chars
 ###### Solution
 Trivial when using a hashset.
-The [Iterator::fold_first ](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.fold_first) uses the first element in the iterator as the initial value, which is neat when e.g. intersecting an array of hashsets
+The [Iterator::fold_first ](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.fold_first) function uses the first element in the iterator as the initial value, which is neat when e.g. intersecting an array of hashsets.

+#### Day 7 – The Shiny Gold :sparkling_heart: :yellow_heart:
+###### Problem
+Directed acyclic graph (DAG)
+###### Solution
+This is a graph that can be topologically ordered, there are noe loops.
+Part 1 asks for all possible routes leading to a particular node (The Shiny Gold).
+This is solved with BFS sort.
+Part 2 asks for all nodes reachable from a particular starting node (The Shiny Gold).
+This is solved with DFS sort.